tjmahr/drawing-an-owl/README.md

 e <- m$sample(data, refresh = 0)
 ## Running MCMC with 4 sequential chains...
 ## Chain 1 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
-## Chain 1 Exception: normal_lpdf: Scale parameter is 0, but must be positive! (in 'C:/Users/trist/AppData/Local/Temp/Rtmp6Ln99R/model-212c51d55633.stan', line 21, column 2 to column 25)
+## Chain 1 Exception: normal_lpdf: Scale parameter is 0, but must be positive! (in 'C:/Users/trist/AppData/Local/Temp/Rtmp6Ln99R/model-212c51d55633.stan', line 23, column 2 to column 45)
 ## Chain 1 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
 ## Chain 1 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
 ## Chain 1
-## Chain 1 finished in 0.3 seconds.
+## Chain 1 finished in 0.5 seconds.
+## Chain 2 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
+## Chain 2 Exception: normal_lpdf: Scale parameter is 0, but must be positive! (in 'C:/Users/trist/AppData/Local/Temp/Rtmp6Ln99R/model-212c51d55633.stan', line 23, column 2 to column 45)
+## Chain 2 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
+## Chain 2 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
+## Chain 2
-## Chain 2 finished in 0.3 seconds.
+## Chain 2 finished in 0.4 seconds.
 ## Chain 3 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
 ## Chain 3 Exception: normal_lpdf: Scale parameter is 0, but must be positive! (in 'C:/Users/trist/AppData/Local/Temp/Rtmp6Ln99R/model-212c51d55633.stan', line 21, column 2 to column 25)
 ## Chain 3 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
 ## Chain 3 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
 ## Chain 3
 ## Chain 3 finished in 0.3 seconds.
-## Chain 4 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
-## Chain 4 Exception: normal_lpdf: Scale parameter is 0, but must be positive! (in 'C:/Users/trist/AppData/Local/Temp/Rtmp6Ln99R/model-212c51d55633.stan', line 23, column 2 to column 45)
-## Chain 4 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
-## Chain 4 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
-## Chain 4
-## Chain 4 finished in 0.4 seconds.
+## Chain 4 finished in 0.3 seconds.
 ##
 ## All 4 chains finished successfully.
-## Mean chain execution time: 0.3 seconds.
+## Mean chain execution time: 0.4 seconds.
 ## Total execution time: 1.8 seconds.
 e_sum <- e$summary()